 Other interesting points are that you get the same luggage allowance on both airlines and NO lounge access when traveling on either airline.
 Pretty much everything else is more-or-less the same.

 This means that, with the exception of the better food on British Airways, Virgin is the winner in almost every respect.

 The American airline companies are new to the Premium Economy game and have launched their versions of Premium Economy.
 I have outlined details of American Airlines Premium Economy seats on its Boeing 787-9 Dreamliners.

-Delta Air Lines already offers Comfort Plus with extra legroom but have now launching a complete Premium Economy cabin called Delta Premium Select on long-haul aircraft with 38 inches of pitch, up to 19 inches of width and up to seven inches of recline with adjustable leg rests and headrests.
+Delta Air Lines already offers Comfort Plus with extra legroom but have now launched a complete Premium Economy cabin called Delta Premium Select on long-haul aircraft with 38 inches of pitch, up to 19 inches of width and up to seven inches of recline with adjustable leg rests and headrests.
 They will also be including a Westin Heavenly® In-Flight Blanket with a pillow and a TUMI amenity kit featuring Malin+Goetz Travel Essentials.
-A fresh, seasonal menu will be presented with Alessi service ware designed exclusively for Delta, up to 13.3-inch, high-resolution in-flight entertainment screen, noise-cancelling headphones and in-seat power ports along with Sky Priority service, which includes faster check-in, accelerated security, priority boarding and expedited baggage service.
+A fresh, seasonal menu will be presented with Alessi service ware designed exclusively for Delta, up to 13.3-inch, high-resolution in-flight entertainment screen, noise-canceling headphones, and in-seat power ports along with Sky Priority service, which includes faster check-in, accelerated security, priority boarding, and expedited baggage service.

 United currently offers Economy Plus with a 37-inch seat pitch, five inches more than Economy, but this currently has no other advantages over the normal economy seats.

 If you are looking to save money on your next First, Business or Premium Economy flight booking, or you want to book luxury hotels, don’t forget to contact our Luxury Travel Concierge for complimentary upgrades, discounts, free breakfasts and more.